 • Manufacturing of Pre-fab Material

 Once the drawing production is complete, the subcontractors receive detailed fabrication drawings and the manufacturing process begins for the prefabricated materials.
 Based on the project requirements and the design guidelines laid in the BIM model, the subcontractors/manufacturers work and fabricate different units.
 Based on the integrated fabrication model, the manufacturing process continues while keeping in mind the production requirements, quality control provisions and material inspection criteria.

 • Warehousing & Inspection of Material

 The manufacturing process is followed by warehousing and inspection process for ensuring quality criteria is met.
 The prefabricated material is gathered at a central warehouse and photographs of individual units are taken.
 Once all the data is gathered, a thorough inspection is conducted by matching actual prefabricated material to the information extracted from the fabrication model.

 The final phase is related to the installation of the prefabricated material in a free-form building project.
 Before the actual process begins, a construction simulation is conducted for enhancing the understanding of the entire on-site process among workers.

 All the prefabricated modules manufactured in the factory are gathered on the site and actual on-site construction takes place.
 Before the construction/fabrication process is started, it is ensured that the quality inspection of the material is complete to ensure minimal chances of flaws during the installation or after the project completion.

-BIM-based digital fabrication process is a step ahead from the conventional fabrication processes.
-As everything is finalized before beginning of the actual fabrication, the chances of errors are reduced, material utilization is optimized, and costs are lesser than traditional routes.
+BIM-based digital fabrication process is a step ahead of conventional fabrication processes.
+As everything is finalized before the actual fabrication begins, the chances of errors are reduced, material utilization is optimized, and costs are lesser than traditional routes.
 If you are eager to know about the BIM-based digital fabrication process, get in touch with our experts today!